Binance: 2024–present

 In March 2025, The Wall Street Journal reported that the family of Donald Trump through World Liberty Financial had entered into talks with Binance to acquire a stake in the US arm of the business.
 This coincided with a push from Zhao to receive a presidential pardon for his felony conviction.
 According to unnamed sources cited by the Wall Street Journal, Trump advisor Steve Witkoff was involved, although his office denied this.
 According to the Wall Street Journal, a pardon from President Trump would simplify a revival of Binance's presence in the US.
 On March 12, 2025, it was announced that the Abu Dhabi government-backed investment fund MGX Fund Management Limited had made a minority $2 billion investment in Binance.
 On October 23, 2025, Trump pardoned Zhao, with White House press secretary Karoline Leavitt saying that Zhao had been the victim of persecution by the Joe Biden administration.
+In November 2025, families of victims of the October 7 attacks filed a lawsuit against Binance, alleging that the company helped to transfer funds for Hamas and Hezbollah.
+On December 3, 2025 Yi He was appointed as co-CEO.
+Investigative journalists have found that Binance continues to profit from money laundering for organized crime groups, and sanctioned entities.
+Internal investigators at Binance found evidence that Russia and Iran, two sanctioned states, continued to use Binance accounts to move money; after reporting these suspicious transactions to hire-ups at Binance, the internal investigators were fire or suspended.
+In March 2026, the Wall Street Journal reported that Binance was under investigation by the United States Department of Justice for allegedly evading sanctions on Iran-backed designated foreign terrorist organizations such as the Houthis.
+According to the Wall Street Journal, law enforcement agencies have tracked transactions flowing through Binance to networks financing Iran's Islamic Revolutionary Guard Corps (IRGC) as recently as May 2026.

+In May 2026, Binance was blocked from operating in the European Union.
+The exchange started to allow trading of United States stocks and exchange-traded funds in June 2026.
+The trading option launched with over 7,000 stocks and ETFs.
+Binance allows purchases with digital currency, such as stablecoins USDC and USDT.
+Share purchases are facilitated through a broker dealer, Nest Trading, and firm Alpaca.